This topic describes the limits and performance metrics for Object Storage Service (OSS).

 Non-sequential read/write | 10,000 |

-If you upload many files using names with sequential prefixes, such as timestamps or alphabetical characters, the indexes for these files may be concentrated in a specific partition of the bucket.
+If you upload many files with names that have sequential prefixes, such as timestamps or alphabetical characters, the indexes for these files may be concentrated in a specific partition of the bucket.
 If the request rate is too high, performance may degrade.
 We recommend that you avoid using sequential prefixes for file names when you upload many files.
 For more information about how to change sequential prefixes to random prefixes, see OSS performance best practices.

 An Alibaba Cloud account can have up to 100 buckets in a single region.
 If your business requires more buckets, you can submit a request in Quota Center.